Patchen 2023

 The bio

-He turned to novels after stops in New York, Rome, London, and Cannes, and published his debut in 2008 under the deliberately gender-ambiguous pen name Louisiana Alba.
-Uncorrected Proof (Elephant Ears Press, 2008) is a postmodern satire of writing and publishing, structured on Homer's Iliad, that the Crikey literary blog LiteraryMinded called the most original book its reviewer read that year.
-A second edition was reissued in 2023 under his own name, Lew Collins.
+In the late eighties he turned to writing novels, leaving Australia to live and work in New York, Rome, London and France.
+He published his debut novel in 2008, Uncorrected Proof (Elephant Ears Press), a postmodern satire of writing and publishing, structured on Homer's Iliad, that the Crikey literary blog LiteraryMinded called the most original book its reviewer read that year.
+The novel was reissued in hardcover in 2023.

-His second novel, Out of Competition (JEF Books, October 2024, 407 pages), won the 2023 Kenneth Patchen Award for the Innovative Novel from the Journal of Experimental Fiction.
-Set at a fictional film festival on the French Riviera, it follows a failing Hollywood producer through democracy demonstrators, a kidnapping, and a Russian impresario's shark dropped from a helicopter into the bay.
-It is his first and so far only book on the JEF list.
+His second novel, Out of Competition (JEF Books, October 2024, 412 pages), won the 2023 Kenneth Patchen Award for the Innovative Novel.
+Set at a fictional film festival on the French Riviera where everything that can go wrong does, it follows a Tolstoyan sized raft of characters in a comic reversal of War and Peace, opening with a bankrupt Hollywood producer being grabbed off a street by democracy demonstrators, as a Russian impresario's show shark falls from a helicopter into the bay and swallows a boat driver.

 Collins lives and writes in the south of France and keeps a blog at swimanog.com.